5 Things I Sacrificed for Full-Time Travel

 But even with the most well thought out, planned, schemed and dreamed up plans… Shit happens.
-In our entire year of traveling, I can think of maybe 2 trips that went 100% according to plan.
+In my entire year of traveling, I can think of maybe 2 trips that went 100% according to plan.

 I actually think that having a natural aversion to routine has made me more adaptable to the full-time travel lifestyle.
 I would probably have lost it a few times when what I had planned was messed up.

-Issues that have arisen with traveling have caused me to miss out on some events that were really important to me, some big deadlines with clients and generally just threw a wrench in our plans at the worst possible time.
+Issues that have arisen with traveling have caused me to miss out on some events that were really important to me, some big deadlines with clients and generally just threw a wrench in my plans at the worst possible time.